Recent Texas Decision Analyzes Defend Trade Secret Act's Interstate Commerce Requirement in the Context of Real Estate Transactions

 Since the enactment of the DTSA in 2016, named defendants seeking to dismiss or remand trade secret disputes to state court based on pleading deficiencies alone have been facing setbacks.
 Court decisions like Providence Title Company v.
 Truly Title Co. continue that national trend.

-If you have any questions about the Defend Trade Secret Act and how it may affect your business, please contact your CSG attorney or one of the authors listed below.
+If you have any questions about the Defend Trade Secret Act and how it may affect your business, please contact the author listed below.